MinBZK/nl-wallet/documentation/flows/session_flow.md

 The sequence diagram follows.
 Note that all arrows are the same as in the diagram above; the only differences are in the descriptions above the arrows.

-See also [the PID issuance sequence diagrams](./wallet_personalisation.md), which does not distinguish the various issuer components but also takes into account the wallet's GUI and Rust core, as well as the Wallet Provider protocol.
+See also [the PID issuance sequence diagrams](./wallet_personalisation.md), which does not distinguish the various issuer components but does takes into account the wallet's GUI and Rust core, as well as the Wallet Provider protocol.

 ```mermaid
 sequenceDiagram